GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 ### Using SVGcode

 First, I want to show you how to use the app.
-I start with the teaser image for Chrome Dev Summit that I have downloaded from the ChromiumDev Twitter channel.
+I start with the teaser image for Chrome Dev Summit that I downloaded from the ChromiumDev Twitter channel.
 This is a PNG raster image that I then drag onto the SVGcode app.
-When I drop the file, the app starts tracing the image color by color, until a vectorized version of the input appears.
+When I drop the file, the app traces the image color by color, until a vectorized version of the input appears.
 I can now zoom into the image, and as you can see, the edges stay sharp.
 But zooming in on the Chrome logo, you can see that the tracing wasn't perfect, and especially the outlines of the logo look a bit speckled.
-I can improve the result by de-speckling the tracing by suppressing speckles of up to, say, 5 pixels.
+I can improve the result by de-speckling the tracing by suppressing speckles of up to, say, five pixels.

 {% Video autoplay=true,
               muted=true,